yvon/ask/README.md

   make 2>&1 | ask "Why this error?"
 ```

+## Temporary files

-When Claude's response contains code blocks (marked with ```), the tool automatically creates temporary files in your system's temp directory.
+When Claude's response contains code blocks (marked with ```), the tool automatically creates temporary files named `ask.code.N` (where N is the index of the code block) in your system's temp directory.
+The complete response is also saved as `ask.response`.
 You can then copy these files to your project as needed.